2006469/CS220-AU-portfolio/final-check.md

 ### General
 I made sure that
 - [x] my GitHub username matches my student number
-- [ ] my repository to submit is named 'CS220-AU-portfolio'
+- [x] my repository to submit is named 'CS220-AU-portfolio'

 ### Website
 I used the `index.md` file
-- [ ] to support one of my own professional/institutional identities (or projects) and used the GitHub Pages function to turn this file into a website.
+- [x] to support one of my own professional/institutional identities (or projects) and used the GitHub Pages function to turn this file into a website.
 I understand that as an alternative to GitHub Pages, I could have used another content management system e.g. WordPress to create my website and that I could have added additional pages if essential.
 - [ ] I provided a URL to my website in my repository's sidebar

 ### DI Reflection
-- [ ] I wrote my reflection on digital identities focusing on developing my own digital identities
+- [x] I wrote my reflection on digital identities focusing on developing my own digital identities
-- [ ] I used Chicago style referencing
+- [ ] I used a certain style referencing
 - [ ] I converted my file into a PDF and renamed it to reflect my student number e.g. '0610279-di-reflection.PDF'
-- [ ] I understand that this reflection could also be added to my website using the `di-reflection.md` file if I feel that its content is safe for public dissemination
+- [x] I understand that this reflection could also be added to my website using the `di-reflection.md` file if I feel that its content is safe for public dissemination

 ### Self- and peer-assessment
 In the `assessement.md` file I